Parking & Directions to Campus

 We look forward to welcoming you to campus but know that on Commencement day, traffic on N.J.
 Route 124 through Madison, Morristown and Chatham will be heavy, with 4,000 parents and friends expected for ceremonies.
 Traffic and parking will be directed by public safety officers.
 Much of the parking is on grass, so rain may make for slow parking and soft, wet footing for spectators.
 Please have your families plan accordingly.
 Also, golf carts will be circulating on campus to provide rides from the main parking areas.

 Please note that no buses will be permitted to enter campus on commencement day.

-There will be limited parking reserved for those needing handicap accessibility.
-Please inform a Drew public safety officer of your need for this parking area as you enter campus and they will direct you accordingly.
-Individuals requiring special needs seating should call the Conference and Events office at 973-408-3103 or write the Housing Conference and Hospitality Office at least five days prior to commencement to ensure proper arrangements.
+There is limited parking reserved for those needing handicap accessibility.
+Please inform a Drew public safety officer of your need for handicap parking as you enter campus, and you will be directed accordingly.
+Individuals requiring special needs seating should call the Conference and Events office at 973-408-3103 or write the Office of Housing, Conference and Hospitality at least five days prior to commencement to ensure proper arrangements.
 Individuals needing special assistance and one family member should be seated in the special needs seating area.
 Ushers will be on hand to help those needing assistance and access to the special needs seating area.